-In 2010, Ludwig compared efficacy of several applied as drenches or sprays to prevent AAB infestation on Eastern redbud (Table 80).All treatments were applied once on April 22, 2010.
+In 2010, Ludwig compared efficacy of several insecticides applied as drenches or sprays to prevent AAB infestation on Eastern redbud (Table 85).
+All treatments were applied once on Apr 22.
 To induce beetle attack, trees were injected with 75 ml of 25% ethanol 24 hours after the insecticides were applied.
 The total number of entrance holes in each tree was recorded 4 weeks after treatment.
 Unfortunately, majority of trees (including Untreated) were not attacked so no conclusions can be made.

-Table 80.
+Table 85.
 Efficacy of several insecticides for Asian Ambrosia Beetle (Xylosandrus crassiusculus) on